osmosis10/CoLab/README.md

 # REQUREMENTS/CONSIDERATIONS
-## - Colab requires collaberators to be using the same version of FL Studio (20 or higher)
+## - CoLab requires collaberators to be using the same version of FL Studio (20 or higher)
-## - Colab DOES NOT account for or keep track of any third party plug-in's used
+## - CoLab DOES NOT account for or keep track of any third party plug-in's used